barryclark/jekyll-now/temp.md

 This _'how-to'_ explains how to build the latest version of OpenCV (4.2+) with its Java JNI bindings on Linux and macOS.

-❕A follow-up article will detail how to use OpenCV with the Java Module System, ex. how to package ['OpenCV modules'](https://docs.opencv.org/master/) as Java Modules, how to use `jmod`, `jlink` and `jpackage`, etc.
+❕A follow-up article will detail how to use OpenCV with the Java Module System, ex. how to package ['OpenCV modules'](https://docs.opencv.org/master/) as Java Modules, how to use `jmod` and `jlink`, etc.

 The [latest Java version](https://jdk.java.net), 14 at the time of writing, is used as all the OpenCV Java material seems to be stuck on Java 8 (and OpenCV 3).
 The latest and greatest OpenCV and Java versions are used but this obviously work using different versions.
 Producing builds on Windows is just a matter of properly installing and configuring the native toolchain, and configure the respective Java paths.